the78mole/devcontainer-features/src/postgresql/README.md

 ## Notes

 - PostgreSQL is configured for development use with trust authentication
 - For production use, you should configure proper authentication and security settings
 - The feature creates an initialization script that handles database setup and startup
 - PostgreSQL will be configured to accept connections from any IP address (suitable for container development)
+- All PostgreSQL binaries are automatically available in PATH via symlinks
+- Only distributions supported by the official PostgreSQL APT repository are supported

 ## OS Support

 This feature supports:

-- Ubuntu (bionic, focal, jammy, kinetic, noble)
-- Debian (bullseye, bookworm, buster, sid)
+- **Ubuntu**: jammy (22.04), noble (24.04), plucky (25.04)
+- **Debian**: bullseye (11), bookworm (12), sid (unstable), trixie (testing)
-- Architectures: amd64, arm64, i386, ppc64el
+- **Architectures**: amd64, arm64, i386, ppc64el

+Note: Support is limited to distributions available in the official PostgreSQL APT repository.

 ---